casa-club/cr-alajuela-grecia-condominio-montezuma/README.md

 <!--begin:hero+home-->

 <!--begin:text+block+rush-->
-Welcome to Condominio Montezuma, a stunning residential development located in the picturesque city of Grecia, in the province of Alajuela, Costa Rica.
-Known for its pleasant climate, beautiful landscapes, and friendly community, Grecia is the perfect location for those seeking a peaceful lifestyle with easy access to modern amenities.
+## Welcome to Condominio Montezuma,
+## a stunning residential development
+## located in the picturesque city of Grecia,
+## in the province of Alajuela, Costa Rica.
 <!--end:text+block+rush-->

 <!--begin:gallery+index-->